By Sara, Croymans, MEd, AFC

 If you are a visual learner and like to quickly take in content, then our FT graphics are for you.
 Our infographics summarize research and identify take-aways or strategies service providers can apply to their work.
 Learn about women in the military by checking out Mental Health Needs of Women Veterans and Women in the Military: The Military to Civilian Life Transition or expand your understanding of resilience by reviewing the Highly Mobile, but Very Resilient [Military Youth] and FACTS of Resilience infographics.

 To take a deeper dive into military family transition topics participate in our webinars.
 Watch for information on our upcoming webinar series on relationships.
 Check out the recent webinars on Diversity, Equity, and Inclusion in Youth Programs – Developing inclusive program structures and Fostering supportive adult-youth relationships.
-Learn about resources available from Sesame Street by watching Coming Together with Sesame Street: Resources for Racial Justice and Sesame Street and You: Caring for Each Other During COVID-19 and Other Emergencies.
+Learn about resources available from Sesame Street by watching Sesame Street and You: Caring for Each Other During COVID-19 and Other Emergencies.
 Continuing Education (CE) Credits are available for most live and archived webinars.

 Provide Feedback & Collaborate with Us

 Please share with us how you like to learn and what your ideal professional development experience looks like.
-Email our FT team at email@example.com or email me directly at firstname.lastname@example.org.
-We also invite you to suggest transition related topics for future professional development.
-Lastly, we welcome opportunities to collaborate – let us know if you would be interested in writing a blog post, be interviewed for a podcast, or contribute in other ways.
+Email our FT team at [email protected] or email me directly at [email protected].
+We also invite you to suggest transition-related topics for future professional development.
+Lastly, we welcome opportunities to collaborate – let us know if you would be interested in writing a blog post, being interviewed for a podcast, or contributing in other ways.